Camp Foster: Land Return

 The Futenma housing area of the base originally was to be returned to Japan between 2001 and 2003, 5–7 years from 1996.

 In 2006, the Nishi-Futenma housing area at Camp Foster was vacated and slated for return to Japan, but Japanese concerns of contamination stalled the transfer.
 For example, bungalows in the military housing area built in the 1950s were insulated with asbestos.
-Per the U.S.-Japan Status of Forces Agreement from 1960 the U.S military is not responsible for the remediation of land polluted by its bases in Japan.
+Per the U.S.-Japan Status of Forces Agreement from 1960 the U.S. military is not responsible for the remediation of land polluted by its bases in Japan.
 Because the central government has not challenged the dated agreement, the Okinawa Prefectural Assembly created its own special committee regarding U.S. bases, to collect information directly about past use and storage of chemicals.
 In October 2013 it created a department of pollution, which would circumvent the central government and its environmental investigations, which some believe are not interested in communicating the true levels of pollution.

 On 31 March 2015 the West Futenma housing area on Camp Foster was returned to Okinawa Prefecture, reducing and consolidating land used by the U.S. military.
 A 20-hectare part of the area is earmarked for a medical division with plans to build a prefecture administered advanced heavy particle cancer therapy facility.
 The University of the Ryukyus Faculty of Medicine, including the University Hospital, is also scheduled to move from its current location in Nishihara into a new facility to be constructed on the land.

+Education

+Department of Defense Education Activity schools include: